jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

   1. Select `Maven` and then Click `Next`
   1. Accept the remaining defaults.
 Be sure to select Java 8 as the JDK.

-With all the assignments in a single project IntelliJ is pretty good at picking up code changes without having to run `mvn install`.
+With all the assignments in a single project, IntelliJ is pretty good at picking up code changes without having to run `mvn install`.

 ### Parser Changes